rbuchberger/jekyll_picture_tag/readme.md

 ## Quick start / Demo

 All configuration is optional.

-### Simplest possible use case:
+Here's the simplest possible use case:

-With no configuration, Write this:
+Write this:

 `{% picture test.jpg %}`